LobsterBandit/bg-alert-classic/client/README.md

-# wowclassic-bg-ocr client
+# classic-bg-ocr

-A Windows Go client to screenshot an area of the screen and save a png or upload to an OCR server for analysis.
+A Windows Go client to screenshot an area of the screen and
+- save as png
+- run OCR analysis for battleground timers
+- post message to discord channel via webhook

 ## Development